History of libraries in Latin America: Pre-Conquest

 The Aztecs, Maya, Mixtec, Olmec, Purépecha, and Zapotecs had all developed written language prior to the Spanish Conquest.
-It is important to note that although numerous cultures in the region had developed writing systems, only the Maya had developed a phonetic language.
+Although numerous cultures in the region had developed writing systems, only the Maya had developed a phonetic language.
 Although numerous types of writing surfaces were used, such as stone, bone, metal, and ceramics, the most famous surviving artifacts are the codices.
 As in other regions, codices were made from long strips of material folded into an accordion shape; in this region, bark from the amate tree, agave fibers, and/or animal hides were used as paper, and the codices were protected by wooden covers.
 The Nahuatl codices (containing works from the Aztecs, Maya, and Mixtecs, among other tribes in the Nahua language family), are the most famous of these.
 Codices were used to record a variety of types of information, including astronomical knowledge, religious calendars, genealogies of the ruling families, cartography, and tribute collection.
 Temples and schools were the first "libraries" in the region, as this is where the codices were stored and used as educational materials.